article / Global politics

 (1) Atlantic Council: Affirms Position on Taiwan Strait, Criticizes Abandonment of Principles

-The think tank believes the report's success lies in its firm support for the status quo in the Taiwan Strait, preventing hostile forces from dominating critical regions; its failure, however, is its rejection of previously effective core principles, such as supporting allies and promoting democracy and human rights.
-The think tank suggests that the United States should pay greater attention to the interconnected threats posed by the **"alliance of authoritarian states"** (China, Russia, Iran, and North Korea), while ensuring that national security relies on a secure Western Hemisphere and promoting the U.S. return to key regions within it (the Panama Canal, Greenland, the Caribbean, and South America).
+The think tank believes the success of the report lies in its firm support for the status quo in the Taiwan Strait, preventing hostile forces from dominating critical regions; its failure, however, is the rejection of previously effective core principles, such as supporting allies and promoting democracy and human rights.
+The think tank suggests that the United States should pay greater attention to the interconnected threats posed by the **authoritarian alliance** (China, Russia, Iran, North Korea), while ensuring that national security relies on a secure Western Hemisphere and promoting the U.S. return to key areas within that hemisphere (the Panama Canal, Greenland, the Caribbean, South America).

 (2) Council on Foreign Relations: Criticizing internal contradictions, focusing on positioning towards China